-In NorrCompetition the protection from unfair voting (voter fraud) depends on contest settings.
+In NorrCompetition the protection from unfair voting (voter fraud) and repetitive attempts depends on contest settings.

 Users cannot vote by default.
 To give them this permission you should proceed to Options > Permissions tab and allow users from certain groups to vote for entries (set "Vote" to Allowed).

 So, the first and the main protection level is to allow only registered users to vote.
 When the user is voting, his user ID is checked first, and if he has not voted yet, user ID is being recorded to votes table.

 The protection levels below are used for cases when we allow unregistered user to vote.
 So we advice to disable them completely if you allow only registered users to vote.